Category: current career memos and observations

 In essence he said: it’s kinda obvious to the team here you belong in that world.
 If you’re unsure whether or not you want it, then pursue it just to find out.
 But when you do, just make sure you don’t let it take your energy.
 Make sure it nourishes you.

 That advice felt cryptic in the moment, like almost all the wonderful advice Paul gives me.
-But as I’ve mulled it over these past weeks, it’s become ever more undeniable.
+But as I’ve mulled it over these past weeks, it’s become ever more clear.

 What’s unfolded since is the clarity I couldn’t quite see when I declined.
 I don’t want to assist Eugene.
 I want to work alongside him as a peer, a collaborator.
 My motivation is the same as it was three decades ago: I just deeply want to help and to be around Eugene.
 To me it feels like a friendship, like we’re birds of a feather.
 I wish it was that simple, but when it’s Daedalus’s feathers I can’t help thinking of Icarus.